polyavi/battleShips/README.md

   Done - Players start positions
   Done - New map images
   Done - New obstacles/islands
-  - Fire animation
-  - Explosion animation
+  Done - Explosion animation
-  - Mines
+  DOne - Mines
   Done - revealing maps on the go

 * New rules: